Buyer Guides · San Diego · Down Payment Assistance

 Chenoa Fund Yes No No No No

-Here is what the numbers look like on a real San Diego purchase.
-Using the median home price of $930,000 with an FHA loan and CalHFA MyHome assistance:
+Here is what an FHA purchase with CalHFA MyHome assistance looks like on a real San Diego transaction.
+The numbers below use the early-2026 median home price ($930,000), an FHA first mortgage, and the maximum MyHome assistance percentage.

 FHA Minimum Down (3.5%) $32,550